 Peter is Mercer’s UK and European Practice Leader for executive reward, based in London.
 He has over twenty years’ experience advising the remuneration committees and management teams of major Peter is Mercer’s UK and European Practice Leader for executive reward, based in London.
 He has twenty five years’ experience advising the remuneration committees and management teams of leading companies in the UK, the rest of Europe and North America on reward, corporate governance and transactions.
 He is a Fellow of the Institute of Actuaries.

 Prof. George Feiger

 Executive Dean of Aston Business School

-Alan is Chairman of The Remuneration Consultants Group, Senior Independent Director and Remuneration Committee Chair of Foxtons plc, and Senior Independent Director of Perpetual Income & Growth Investment Trust plc.
-He is also an Associate Fellow of Saïd Business School, University of Oxford where he chairs the Advisory Board of the Oxford Institute of Retail Management, and an Honorary Visiting Professor at Cass Business School, City, University of London, where he is Deputy Chair of the Advisory Board of the Mergers & Acquisitions Research Centre.
+Alan is Chairman of The Remuneration Consultants Group, Senior Independent Director and Remuneration Committee Chair of Foxtons plc, and a Non-Executive Director of Murray Income Trust plc.
+He is also an Associate Fellow of Saïd Business School, University of Oxford, and an Honorary Visiting Professor at Bayes Business School, City, University of London, where he is Deputy Chair of the Advisory Board of the Mergers & Acquisitions Research Centre.